Applying for BFI National Lottery Development funding

 3. Check if you’re eligible

-Applications can only be made by a person whose main role is as producer on behalf of, and in the name of, a limited company registered at Companies House.
+Applications can only be made by a person whose main role is as lead producer and the application must be made on behalf of, and in the name of, a limited company registered at Companies House (individuals cannot apply on their own behalf).
 That is a company that:

 • is registered and centrally managed in the UK